jlbradley1844/jlbradley1844.github.io/_drafts/spirituality.md

 point of view.
 Sophisticated, humanistic conceptualizations of spirituality having nothing to do with natural phenomonon appeared long before the scientific revoltion most materialists look towards.

+#### Commercial Interests

+Where one finds a materialist worldview, one will find commercial interests willing to make a buck selling people things.
+And indeed, commercial interests have propounded their own definition of "spiritual."
+So there is a fair amount of money to be made selling items and experiences that simply seems "spiritual."
+It's easy to ridicule businesses that make money selling spiritual-sounding new age items, but in the general economy, this is pocket change, and besides, the gentle reader might actually need a prayer mat.
+Rather, the great amount of money is made on selling experiences - retreats, workshops, foreign vacations, a host of experiences marketed as "spiritual" and marketed as somehow good for you, disguising the fact that these are more or less entertainments.
+In this worldview, "spiritual" is any low-stress indulgence that does not involve the consumption of calories.
+Perhaps it is the feeling one gets gets when doing something that allows one to forget one has a job where they do hateful things for a living.
+While few believers give "sprituality" this sort of meaning, when discussing spirituality, it is worth keeping in mind that due to such commercial enterprise, the word spirituality now conveys to some people indolence and self-involement, something that certainly wasn't intended in the original usage of the word.

 #### Religious Materialists